-We have about $1.2 million in un-paid debt.
-I want to file chapter 7 bankruptcy and keep what little good debt I have active.
-Navy/military attorneys told me to start here before seeing a bankruptcy lawyer.
+We have about $1.2 million in unpaid debt.
+I want to file for chapter 7 bankruptcy and keep what little good debt I have active.
+Navy/military attorneys told me to talk to you before seeing a bankruptcy lawyer.

 There is no reasonable expectation that you’ll be able to crawl out of this deep and dark hole.
 Putting your past financial life and the wreckage it has left behind to rest is the best thing you can do at the moment.

-The good news is that since the car has been repoed, the homes foreclosed on and all the bills past due, bankruptcy should be the final chapter in that part of your life.
+The good news is that since the car has been repoed, the homes foreclosed on, and all the bills past due, bankruptcy should be the final chapter in that part of your life.

 You want to make sure you are working with a bankruptcy attorney and their office that you feel comfortable communicating with, you feel like they take the time to answer your questions, and you are not treated like a number.

 The paperwork for your bankruptcy will be what it is, just data gathering and court forms.
-The actual process of going bankrupt will be fairly easy and clear and before you know it you can close that chapter of your life.
+The actual process of going bankrupt will be fairly easy and clear, and before you know it, you can close that chapter of your life.

-And rebuilding your financial life will be important, otherwise your credit reports will end with a string of bad debts followed by a bankruptcy.
-To rebuild your credit report and credit score you’ll have to get back into the credit game.
+And rebuilding your financial life will be important.
+Otherwise, your credit reports will end with a string of bad debts followed by bankruptcy.
+To rebuild your credit report and credit score, you’ll have to get back into the credit game.

-I know it sounds silly to talk about such things even now but you will find that you will start getting new offers for credit in your mailbox even before the final discharge of your bankruptcy.
+I know it sounds silly to talk about such things even now, but you will find that you will start getting new offers for credit in your mailbox even before the final discharge of your bankruptcy.

-With a secured credit card you get a credit line that is equal to the deposit you place in a savings account with the bank.
-In case something happens, the deposit will pay off the account so you can rest easy knowing that you can’t get into debt with that card.
+With a secured credit card, you get a credit line equal to the deposit you place in a savings account with the bank.
+In case something happens, the deposit will pay off the account, so you can rest easy knowing that you can’t get into debt with that card.

-As you use the card your credit report will start to show responsible use of credit again and time will pass from your bankruptcy.
-Those factors will help to bring your credit score back up and in a couple of years your credit score will probably be as good as it ever was.
+As you use the card, your credit report will start to show responsible use of credit again, and time will pass from your bankruptcy.
+Those factors will help to bring your credit score back up, and in a couple of years, your credit score will probably be as good as it ever was.

-I’m certainly sorry that you’ve had to live through these dark issues and the pain that goes with all of this financial uncertainty but if you look at the bankruptcy as the final stage in your misfortune and immediately start to rebuild you will be able to get a better life back for you and your family.
+I’m certainly sorry that you’ve had to live through these dark issues and the pain that goes with all of this financial uncertainty, but if you look at the bankruptcy as the final stage in your misfortune and immediately start to rebuild, you will be able to get a better life back for you and your family.